1929 Tulane Green Wave football team: Sewanee

 Tulane defeated the Sewanee Tigers 18–0.
 The starting lineup was Holland (left end), McCanse (left tackle), Bodenger (left guard), Roberts (center), McCormick (right guard), Rucker (right tackle), Dalrymple (right end), Baumbach (quarterback), Banker (left halfback), Armstrong (right halfback), Seeuws (fullback).

 LSU

 The Green Wave won 21–0 over rival LSU.
 The first touchdown came on a pass from backer to Armstrong.
 Jerry Dalrymple scored the next touchdown, snatching a pass from Armstrong and running more than half the field for a score.
 Preacher Roberts returned an interception for the final score.

 Postseason

 Roberts' performance in the LSU game netted him next year's captaincy.
 Roberts was selected All-Southern.

 Tulane won the SoCon, and was invited to the Rose Bowl.

 Players

 Depth chart

-The following chart provides a visual depiction of Tulane's lineup during the 1929 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tulane's lineup during the 1929 season with games started at the position reflected in parentheses.
 The chart mimics a single wing on offense.